Systemic lupus erythematosus (SLE), otherwise known as lupus, is a chronic condition that results from a malfunctioning immune system.

 The most common infections for people with lupus include those of the respiratory tract, skin and urinary system.

-Treatment for lupus and the immune system
+Lupus and the immune system

 The activity of other important immune system cells, including lymphocytes and natural killer cells, is also reduced by medication.